iamrjgs/rocqiomics/README.md

 **A Deep Learning-Inspired Radiomics Framework Tailored To Habitat Imaging.**

-**`rocqiomics`** provides a Monai-inspired interface to IBSI-compliant radiomics engines, and features tooling designed with voxel-wise "habitat radiomics" workflows in mind.
+**`rocqiomics`** provides a Monai-inspired interface to IBSI-compliant radiomics engines [1], and features tooling designed with voxel-wise "habitat radiomics" workflows in mind.

 Habitat Radiomics extracts voxel-wise feature maps to cluster voxels into several 'habitats' that contain distinct textures.
-[1]
+[2]

 ## Key Features

 - Radiomics pipeline with modern, deep-learning–inspired **data dictionary API**
 - Classes for **Habitat Radiomics** - voxel-wise clustering based on multi-channel feature maps
-- Native support for **Monai dictionary transforms** for preprocessing and augmentation [2]
+- Native support for **Monai dictionary transforms** for preprocessing and augmentation [3]
-- Uses validated radiomics engine **PyRadiomics** [3] or its PyTorch-based, GPU-native equivalent **fastrad** [4]
+- Uses validated radiomics engine **PyRadiomics** [4] or its PyTorch-based, GPU-native equivalent **fastrad** [5]
 - Provides seamless portability of existing Pyradiomics workflows with a user-friendly interface
 ---